-Given the importance of the report, its potential relevance to all EU member states and to the misuse of EU taxpayers money within the EMFF program we would be like to see an official English translation of the report produced by a relevant authority.
-In the meantime we have translated the main details.
+Given the importance of the report, its potential relevance for all EU member states and for the misuse of EU EMFF money, we would be like to see an official English translation of the report produced by the EU Commission or other any other relevant EU institution.
+In the meantime we have translated the main details of the report.

-We have not translated section 1.2 which contains background information however the main details from this section are covered in sections 2 and 3 of the report which have been translated.
-We have not translated section 1.3 which contains methodology however this is covered in Appendix 1 we have translated.
-We have not translated Appendix 2, which contains the Glossary of Terms because it is anyway mostly explained in text boxes throughout the report and those have been translated.
+We have not translated section 1.2 which contains background information.
+However the main details from this section are covered in sections 2 and 3 of the report, which have been translated.
+We have not translated section 1.3 which contains methodology: this is covered in the translation of Appendix 1.
+We have not translated Appendix 2, which contains the Glossary of Terms because these terms are mostly explained in text boxes throughout the report and those have been translated.